What Does A Gas Barrier Membrane Do And Why Is It Important?

 What Is a Gas Barrier Membrane?

 A gas barrier membrane is a protective layer used in construction to block harmful ground gases from entering buildings.
-These gases may include radon, methane, and carbon dioxide, which can pose health risks to occupants if left uncontrolled.
+These gases include radon, methane, and carbon dioxide, which can pose health risks to occupants if left uncontrolled.
 The membrane is typically installed beneath floor slabs or within the base of a building’s foundation.
-It creates a sealed barrier between the ground and the internal space above.
+This creates a sealed barrier between the ground and the internal space above.

 What Are the Types of Ground Gases?